 Noticed these beautiful Lotus flowers on Dal.

-As a matter of fact, it is only about last 15 kilometers to Yusmarg when you climb rapidly and gain height.
-Rest of the road is just a flat straight road.
-We finally arrived at Yusmarg at almost noon time.
+As a matter of fact, it is only about the last 15 kilometers to Yusmarg when you climb rapidly and gain height.
+The rest of the road is just a flat straight road.
+We finally arrived at Yusmarg at almost noontime.

 Trekking in Yusmarg

 The only tourists here from out of Kashmir were us.
 Rest were all the local boys taking a dip in the river.
 We wondered and pondered over the idea for a bit and then decided to jump in ourselves.

 Yusmarg to Charar-e-Shariff

 So for the first almost 15 kilometers, we were all riding apart trying to catch up with each other.
-Since there is no phone network at Yusmarg, we could not even call Shoaib asking him to stop.
+Since there is no phone network at Yusmarg, we could not even call Shoaib to ask him to stop.

 Charar-e-Shariff to Srinagar

-It was Eid today and were planning to visit him anyways but not in the condition that we were currently in.
-After a day long of riding and trekking, I did not feel like being in someone’s house all dirty like that.
+It was Eid today and were planning to visit him anyway but not in the condition that we were currently in.
+After a day-long of riding and trekking, I did not feel like being in someone’s house all dirty like that.

 On top of it, Faisal’s house was on the other corner of Srinagar, about 30 kilometers away from where we were.
 By the time we finally started from our hotel, it was already 8 PM.
 We rode through the entire Srinagar and arrived at Faisal’s at around 9 PM.

 This was making me a bit nervous.
 No matter how much we rushed, there was no way that we could have had dinner and be on our way back before 10 at least.

 A Delicious Kashmiri Dinner

 We ate till we could really eat no more.
-The way we were treated at his place really swept us off our feet; so humble, so courteous.
-It was really an amazing experience; one of a kind.
+The way we were treated at his place really swept us off our feet – so humble, so courteous.
+It was really an amazing experience, one of a kind.

-With all the sitting and chatting followed by a delicious dinner, we could not leave from Faisal’s place well until 11 PM and being very honest, I was so nervous about it at that time.
-That night actually was when I for the first time learnt how listening about something regularly can have an effect on your mind.
-It was not my first time driving through a city in dead of the night.
-I do it every day because I anyways work in night shifts.
-But you hear so much negative about Kashmir in media that the very thought of being out in Srinagar in city was kind of scaring me a bit.
+That night actually was when I for the first time learned how listening about something regularly can have an effect on your mind.
+You hear so much negative about Kashmir in the media that the very thought of being out in Srinagar at night had me scared.

-Journey Ahead: Sightseeing in Srinagar and Drive to Gurez Valley
+- Journey Ahead: Sightseeing in Srinagar and Drive to Gurez Valley